cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2023-12-12.md

 }
 customElements.define("my-shadow-dom", MyShadowDomWC);
 ```
+The `append` method is used to add elements to the shadow root.

 If you look at the Elements tab in the Developer Tools, you'll see the shadow DOM denoted:

 | Shadow DOM visualized in the Chrome Developer Tools |